Merzasphor/MWSE/docs/source/lua/type/niPickRecord.rst

     Quick reference to the associated object's reference.

 `texture`_ (`tes3vector2`_)
     The texture coordinates at the point of intersection.
-The coordinates are valid only when the 'return texture' flag is set.
+The coordinates are valid only when `returnTexture = true`.

 `triangleIndex`_ (`number`_)
     The index of the intersected triangle.